 More clubs since the start of the year have joined the scheme and it is looking at more clubs across the country and even in the National League, to get behind the scheme.

-Justice Secretary Lord Justice Gauke said: “I am delighted to see so many football clubs supporting this wonderful project”
+Justice Secretary Lord Justice Gauke has since said this in relation to the scheme: “I am delighted to see so many football clubs supporting this wonderful project”.

 The Alliance for Sport has congratulated David Dein and the various clubs that have joined the programme.
 They are wanting more clubs to follow suit, before and after the courses are underway.